Stop doing POCs. Start having a process that proves confidence.

 Title

-There’s a point in almost every B2B sales cycle where the conversation takes a familiar turn.
+There’s a point in many every B2B sales cycle, especially for a high value technology solution, where the conversation takes a familiar turn.
 You’ve done your discovery call.
 You’ve presented your solution.
 You’ve answered objections, smiled, built rapport, shared your case studies.

 Then your prospect says it: